As of 2024, about 800 million blogs exist on the internet.

 And you can bet a lot of bloggers are covering the same topic as you.

-So, you need to create a blog that stands out among the hundreds, if not thousands, of other blogs in your niche.
+So, you need to create a blog that stands out among the hundreds of other blogs in your niche, if not thousands.

 But how do you compete with other blogs that already exist?